theopn/theopn.github.io/content/writing/2023-07-22-vim-ui-select.md

 tocTItle = "TOC"
 +++

-{{< figure src="/img/writing/2023-07-22-vim-ui-select/with-dressing-nui-theme.jpg" alt="Finished Product" position="center" style="border-radius: 8px;" caption="Finished product, decorated with Dressing.nvim NUI theme" captionPosition="left" captionStyle="color: black;" >}}

-## Emacs Rant -- You Probably Should Skip This Part
+## Emacs Rant (You Can Skip This Section)

 I have been using both (Doom) Emacs and (Neo)vim for a year now.
 They both have pros and cons, but I use Emacs for Org-mode (I am a slave to Org-agenda and Org-roam) exclusively, and Neovim is my main text editor, IDE, and configuration playground.
 You have Evil mode and an experience with Emacs, why not use Emacs as your primary text editor, one might ask: well, out of many reasons, **I don't like Emacs keybindings**.

 To begin with, Emacs has too many keybindings.
-If you have used Vim and Emacs, you know one has substantially more keybindings than the other, even when you double/triple-count modal bindings in Vim.
+If you have used Vim and Emacs, you know one has significantly more keybindings than the other, even when you double/triple-count modal bindings in Vim.
 Even worse, most Emacs packages I encountered create tons of keybindings *for you*.
 Because there are so many keybindings, I almost always hit a random keystroke and execute a random function.
 I consider that an "undefined behavior" (C reference), and **I would rather see an error message than delete 3 random words in the buffer**.

 This would be less of a problem if those keybindings were good and intuitive.
 Vim keybindings are great -- I don't need to talk about how good `hjkl` is, and even bindings like `[d]elete [a] [w]ord`, `[d]elete [t]ill`, and `[w]ord`, are very easy to memorize and fit my fingers like they were meant to be.
 On the other hand, Emacs keybindings are... well, navigation keybindings (e.g. `C-p/n/f/b`), which should focus more on ergonomics instead of mnemonics, are difficult to use because of how far apart they are, and feature keybindings (e.g. `C-x +` to balance windows) often completely ignores mnemonics and are impossible to memorize (and it's even worse with keybindings that come with packages).
 I am slightly cherry-picking examples here, but I believe that there are reasons why 80% of Emacs tutorial starts by installing `evil` and completely ignores stock keybindings.